find methods that return or throw exception from a finally block.

 looks for two or more try catch blocks that are consecutive and catch the same kind of exception, and throw the same exception always.

-looks for creation of arrays where the contents are constants, or static fields, and the array isn't further modified.
+looks for creation of arrays where the contents are Const, or static defined as static fields so the method doesn't constantly recreate the array each time it is called.

 looks for methods that make static method calls using an instance reference.